DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Introduction

 DIPLODOCUS is a framework for particle transport through phase space, being developed to assist in improving our understanding of a wide range of astrophysical sources by relating that particle transport to observable emission spectra.

-The context and driving reasoning for this work is detailed in the introduction of the first paper in this series, herby referred to as \citetalias{EverettCotter_2025}.
-In addition to the context of this work, \citetalias{EverettCotter_2025} describes in detail the mathematical framework behind this work, therefore the reader is encouraged to consult that paper for definitions and clarification of terms not reproduced in this paper.
-This second paper in the series is focused on numerical implementation and testing of the framework in the form of the open source package \texttt{Diplodocus.jl}\footnote{Documentation, with tutorials, can be found at: \href{https://cneverett.github.io/Diplodocus.jl/}{Diplodocus.jl}} .
+The context and driving reasoning for this work is detailed in the introduction of the first paper in this series, hereby referred to as \citetalias{EverettCotter_2025}.
+In addition to the context of this work, \citetalias{EverettCotter_2025} describes the mathematical framework in detail.
+Therefore the reader is encouraged to consult that paper for definitions and clarification of terms not reproduced here.
+This second paper in the series focuses on the numerical implementation and testing of the framework in the form of the open source package \texttt{Diplodocus.jl}\footnote{Documentation, with tutorials, can be found at: \href{https://cneverett.github.io/Diplodocus.jl/}{Diplodocus.jl}} .

 \texttt{Diplodocus.jl} is written in \texttt{Julia} \citep{Julia-2017} and is split into three sub-packages. \texttt{DiplodocusCollisions.jl} performs the evaluation of collision matrices via Monte-Carlo integration (as described in \sref{sec:collisions}).
 These collision matrices define the rate at which particles are created/destroyed/transferred between different regions of momentum space.
 These collision matrices may then be loaded into \texttt{DiplodocusTransport.jl} which simulates the time evolution of those particles over the whole of phase space, including the effects of continuous forces which may be conservative or non-conservative (as described in \sref{sec:transport}).
 Results of these simulations can then be viewed using a suite of plotting functions hosted by the \texttt{DiplodocusPlots.jl} sub-package, which builds upon the \texttt{Makie.jl} \citep{DanischKrumbiegel2021} plotting ecosystem, allowing for the generation of static, animated and interactive plots.